libgdx/libgdx.github.io/wiki/app/starter-classes-and-configuration.md

 }
 ```

 First an [LwjglApplicationConfiguration](https://github.com/libgdx/libgdx/tree/master/backends/gdx-backend-lwjgl/src/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.java) is instantiated.
-This class lets one specify various configuration settings, such as the initial screen resolution, whether to use OpenGL ES 2.0 or 3.0 (Experimental) and so on.
+This class lets one specify various configuration settings, such as the initial screen resolution, whether to use OpenGL ES 2.0 or 3.0 and so on.
 Refer to the [Javadocs](https://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/backends/lwjgl/LwjglApplicationConfiguration.html) of this class for more information.

 Once the configuration object is set, an `LwjglApplication` is instantiated.
 The `MyGdxGame()` class is the ApplicationListener implementing the game logic.